How Will a Breast Augmentation Affect My Ability to Breastfeed?

 Not All Breast Augmentation Incisions Are Ideal for Future Breastfeeding Mothers.

-When you consult with Connecticut doctors Dr. Fusi & Dr. Craig about your breast augmentation surgery, you will discuss which incision type they will use for the procedure.
-As a Connecticut breast augmentation patient, you have the following incision types available to you:
+When you consult with Houston doctors Dr. Fusi & Dr. Craig about your breast augmentation surgery, you will discuss which incision type they will use for the procedure.
+As a Houston breast augmentation patient, you have the following incision types available to you:

 - A transaxillary incision, in which the breast implants are inserted through an incision in your armpits;